When in Peru, the best thing you can do before trekking to Machu Picchu, is acclimatising in Cusco…

 This trip is supposed to be quite beautiful during the day so if you have time, take this opportunity.

-Arriving at the uncovered bus station in Cusco, a hoard of taxi and accommodation touts swamp you, badgering hard.
+Arriving at the uncovered bus station in Cusco, a horde of taxi and accommodation touts swamp you, badgering hard.
 Walk away and find a taxi outside of the bus station so you don’t get ripped off as much.
 Our hostel is on a no-through road so the taxi can’t drop us off at the door – walking uphill with heavy backpacks at this altitude, isn’t much fun.

 Buses in Peru